We all make mistakes.

 Many don’t know what to do if their flight is cancelled last minute.

 You should be receiving this type of care no matter what is the reason of this delay.
 If you are flying with a European airline it applies to all its flights to or from Europe.
 If you’re travelling with a non-European airline, it applies to its flights from Europe.
-In this case with Europe we understand all EU Member States and Guadeloupe, French Guiana, Martinique, Reunion, Mayotte, Saint Martin (French Antilles), the Azores, Madeira, the Canary Islands, Iceland, Norway and Switzerland.
+By Europe and EU we mean all EU Member States, the United Kingdom (UK), Guadeloupe, French Guiana, Martinique, Reunion, Mayotte, Saint Martin, the Azores, Madeira, the Canary Islands, Iceland, Norway, and Switzerland.

 If it’s your airlines fault, in some cases you will be entitled to compensation.